Actions

 Handle form action errors

-in the Astro component containing your form gives you access to the error
+in the Astro component containing your form gives you access to the data

 The following example displays a general failure message when a newsletter